Itzskade/A-Maze-ing/README.md

 - Jamis Buck’s "The Buckblog" - [Maze Generation: Prim's Algorithm](https://weblog.jamisbuck.org/2011/1/10/maze-generation-prim-s-algorithm)
 ---

+Use of AI

+    -  AI (Gemini/ChatGPT) was utilized as a collaborative tool in the following areas:

+    - Refactoring: Optimizing the render_ascii function for better performance.

+    - Debugging: Troubleshooting the "42" pattern protection logic within the Prim's algorithm loop.

+---

 # Team and Project Management
 ## Roles
 dmena-li: Algorithm Implementation (Generator & Solver) and Rendering Engine.